nebosite/hompag/README.md

 1. Follow the setup instructions above to get hompag running
 3. In the webserver folder, start the server like this:  `npm run startdev`
 3. In the clientapp folder, start the webpage app like this:  `npm start`
-4. Use this URL to access to dev client:   http://localhost:3200
-5. To make a new page, simply type the page name in the url.  e.g. you can start with this link:  http://localhost:8101/mycoolnewpage
+4. Use this URL to access to dev client:   http://localhost:3200  (To make a new page, simply type the page name in the url.  e.g. you can start with this link:  http://localhost:8101/mycoolnewpage)

+### Creating a new widget type

+Follow these steps to create a new widget type

+1. in clientapp/src/Widgets, copy _WidgetTEMPLATE.tsx to Widget[NewType].tsx
+2. In Widget[NewType].tsx, string-replace `_TEMPLATE_` with `[NewType]`
+3. In clientapp/src/WidgetLibrary.ts, add a new line to register your widget type

+Your new widget will have two supporting classes for widget state data:

+* Widget[NewType]Data - this is for data that should persist between sessions.
+Follow the get/set observer pattern example for any new properties you add.
+* [NewType]TransientData - this is for data that should be shared across pages, but should not be permanently stored on the server.   e.g.: Current state of the spotify player uses this.